nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 =======

-If you want to compare a local (online storage) directory to a directory on nearline, you can use the `nlcompare` command.
+If you want to compare a local (online storage) directory to a directory on Nearline, you can use the `nlcompare` command.
 The syntax of this command is:

     nlcompare <local_directory> <nearline_directory>